Boyars of Moldavia and Wallachia: Phanariote era

-1848 Revolution
+Unlike them, many smaller boyars were not able to afford these expenses and were ruined by them.

 Modern Romania

 Starting with the middle of the 19th century, the word "boyar" began to lose its meaning as a "noble" and to mean simply "large landowner".
 Cuza's Constitution (known as the Statut) of 1864 deprived the boyars from the legal privileges and the ranks officially disappeared, but, through their wealth, they retained their economic and political influence, particularly through the electoral system of census suffrage.
 Some of the lower boyars joined the bourgeoisie involved in commerce and industry.

 A number of 2000 large landowners held over 3 million hectares or about 38% of all arable land.
 Most of these boyars no longer took any part in managing their estates, but rather lived in Bucharest or in Western Europe (particularly France, Italy and Switzerland).
 They leased their estates for a fixed sum to arendași (leaseholders).
 Many of the boyars found themselves in financial difficulties; many of their estates had been mortgaged.
 The lack of interest in agriculture and their domains led to a dissolution of the boyar class.